-All the recommended bikes for 300 lbs man have all the essentials: a tough construction, wide and smooth rolling tires, tough frames, outstanding gears and some of the best saddles.
+The bikes we chose for a 300 lbs man all have the essentials: a tough construction, wide and smooth rolling tires, tough frames, outstanding gears and some of the best saddles.

 Once you settle on these, you’ll be moments away from an ideal bike.